iperov/DeepFaceLive/doc/user_faq/user_faq.md

 5. random_warp:OFF, train +500.000

 6. GAN 0.1 power, gan_dims:32.
 Train until the src loss value has not increased in the last 12 hours.

-7. (optional) finalize model by disabling masked training for 100-200 (not thousand) iterations.

 > reusing trained SAEHD RTM model